Перейти до вмісту

 MultusMultipleMulti-homing[HIGH]Telco / NFV where pods need multiple NICs.

-• The RKE2 binary.
+• The compiled RKE2 binary executable.

-• The installation script.
+• The standardized installation shell script.

 /etc/rancher/rke2/registries.yaml